 To be an EMYA Judge is primarily a great honour and responsibility.
 It is at the same time also an opportunity to meet European museums in all of their wonderful diversity of collections, missions, ideas, stories, values and experiences.

 An EMYA Judge has the possibility to get a deep insight on many interesting new and renovated museums.
 Being an EMYA Judge is also an opportunity for meeting colleagues, for discussing their vision and their approach, for understanding the connection between museums and communities, the communication with a wider public.
 It is an enrichment both at professional and human level.

 Working as an EMYA Judge opens a unique viewpoint to the European museum development.
-It is a responsible task and a role in which you can highlight the very best expertise in the museums to your collagues and to the larger audience.
+It is a responsible task and a role in which you can highlight the very best practices and expertise in the museums to your colleagues and to a larger audience.